MGHollander/cooking-with-laravel/.kilocode/rules/laravel-boost.md

 - Every change must be programmatically tested.
 Write a new test or update an existing test, then run the affected tests to make sure they pass.
 - Run the minimum number of tests needed to ensure code quality and speed.
 Use `php artisan test` with a specific filename or filter.

+=== .ai/context rules ===

+# Application Context

+Cooking with Laravel is a personal recipe management web application built with Laravel and Vue.js.
+It solves the common problem of losing track of favorite recipes scattered across different websites, apps, and sources.
+The application allows users to create, edit, and organize their recipes in one centralized location, complete with features like recipe import from web pages using AI-powered tools, search functionality, and simple user management.
+It's designed to be a practical solution for home cooks who want to keep their favorite recipes organized and easily accessible.

+## Development Guidelines

+- When implementing any new functionality that would affect the project's installation process, update the readme to reflect the new steps
+- Never include comments in the code unless absolutely necessary.
+If you feel like you need to add a comment, consider if the code can be refactored to be more readable instead
+- Mimic the code style of the existing project, use existing libraries and utilities, and follow existing patterns
+- Focus on creating code that provides an excellent developer experience (DX), good autocompletion, type safety, and comprehensive docblocks

+=== .ai/testing rules ===

+# Testing

+- If asked to write a test, never start with implementation.
+If asked to write a test, just write the test
+- Every time a test has been updated, run the test
+- When writing a test, don't start fixing other parts of the tests or implementation code - even if you see a linter error you really want to fix.
+Don't get distracted, and focus on writing the test you have been asked to write
+- If you have created new code, generate a test for it
+- If you have refactored or restructured code, run the tests afterwards
+- Prefer feature tests when testing models
+- Don't bother making tests for things that are basic Laravel behavior (eg. casts on a model)

+=== .ai/php rules ===

+# Write great PHP code

+- Use the latest PHP features, such as short closures, nullsafe operator, constructor promotion and match expressions
+- Never include a docblock where a typehint is sufficient - only use it if the docblock can be more specific (for example `@param array<string, string> $data` or `@return array<string, string>`)
+- Implement proper error handling and logging:
+  - Use Laravel's exception handling and logging features
+  - Create custom exceptions when necessary
+  - Use try-catch blocks for expected exceptions
+- Always prefer to import classes using the `use` statement rather than using fully qualified class names (FQCN) in the code
+- After writing or changing any code, run `composer fix` to automatically fix any code style issues
 </laravel-boost-guidelines>